‘Supergirl’ Season 2 Casts Teri Hatcher, Kevin Sorbo As Mystery Villains

 A video posted by Kevin Sorbo (@ksorbo) on

-Supergirl‘s casting bonanza did not end with Hatcher this week.
+Supergirl’s casting bonanza did not end with Hatcher this week.
 Deadline reported that Kevin Sorbo has also been cast in the CW series.
 Yet again, the role is shrouded in mystery, though like Teri Hatcher, Sorbo’s character will also be a villain.
-Sorbo is best known for playing the titular hero in the syndicated fantasy series Hercules: The Legendary Journeys; he also starred in the sci-fi series Andromeda in the early 2000s.
+Sorbo is best known for playing the titular hero in the syndicated fantasy series Hercules: The Legendary Journeys.
+He also starred in the sci-fi series Andromeda in the early 2000s.

 Kreisberg’s statement to the press on this casting was more muted, merely noting that Kevin Sorbo has tremendous screen presence.
 That presence will fit right in on Supergirl, a show already loaded with multi-talented actors like Melissa Benoist, David Harewood, Chyler Leigh, and Jeremy Jordan, to name but a few.

 Though Hatcher and Sorbo’s characters may not be clearly defined yet, what is clear is that they are both villains.
 This strongly suggests that both characters will have some tie to Project Cadmus.
-Cadmus used to be part of the D.E.O. until Lena Luthor’s mother took it off-grid, performing horrific experiments on extra-terrestrials.
-Supergirl and her cousin Superman are obviously not big fans of this organization; Superman’s opposition to Cadmus was a source of tension between him and J’onn in Supergirl Season 2’s premiere episodes.
+Cadmus used to be part of the D.E.O. until Lena Luthor’s mother took it off-grid, performing horrific experiments on extraterrestrials.
+Supergirl and her cousin Superman are obviously not big fans of this organization.
+Superman’s opposition to Cadmus was a source of tension between him and J’onn in Supergirl Season 2’s premiere episodes.

 Casting Hatcher as a Supergirl Big Bad this season all but confirms that her character will be tied to Cadmus, if for no other reason than to ensure a Lois & Clark reunion.
 Last season, it was revealed that Jeremiah Danvers, long presumed dead, was in fact being held hostage by Cadmus.